FourierTransformer/tinytoml/README.md

 # tinytoml
 [![Run Tests and Code Coverage](https://github.com/FourierTransformer/tinytoml/actions/workflows/test-and-coverage.yml/badge.svg)](https://github.com/FourierTransformer/tinytoml/actions/workflows/test-and-coverage.yml) [![Coverage Status](https://coveralls.io/repos/github/FourierTransformer/tinytoml/badge.svg?branch=refs/pull/1/merge)](https://coveralls.io/github/FourierTransformer/tinytoml?branch=main)

 tinytoml is a pure Lua [TOML](https://toml.io) parsing library.
-It's written in [Teal](https://github.com/teal-language/tl) and works with Lua 5.1-5.4 and LuaJIT 2.0/2.1. tinytoml parses a TOML document into a standard Lua table using default Lua types.
+It's written in [Teal](https://github.com/teal-language/tl) and works with Lua 5.1-5.5 and LuaJIT 2.0/2.1. tinytoml parses a TOML document into a standard Lua table using default Lua types.
 Since TOML supports various datetime types, those are by default represented by strings, but can be configured to use a custom type if desired.

-tinytoml passes all the [toml-test](https://github.com/toml-lang/toml-test) [use cases](https://toml-lang.github.io/toml-test-matrix/) that Lua can realistically pass (even the UTF-8 ones!).
+tinytoml passes all the [toml-test](https://github.com/toml-lang/toml-test) use cases that Lua can realistically pass (even the UTF-8 ones!).
 The few that fail are mostly representational:
 - Lua doesn't differentiate between an array or a dictionary, so tests involving _empty_ arrays fail.
 - Some Lua versions have differences in how numbers are represented.
-Lua 5.3 introduced integers, so tests involving integer representation pass on newer versions.
+Lua 5.3 introduced integers, so tests involving integer representation pass on Lua 5.3+

 Current Supported TOML Version: 1.1.0

-## Missing Features
-- Cannot encode a table to TOML
-- Does not keep track of comments

 ## Installing
 You can grab the `tinytoml.lua` file from this repo (or the `tinytoml.tl` file if using Teal) or install it via LuaRocks